 - Be professional.
 If you want to be a professional writer, then act like one.
 Whether you’re sending a submission to an editor or leaving a comment on a blog, always check your work.

 - Practice makes perfect.
 It goes without saying that if you don’t ever bother writing, your writing will never get any better.
-Set aside fifteen to twenty minutes a day and make writing part of your daily routine.
+Set aside fifteen to twenty minutes a day and make your writing practice a priority.

 - Use literary devices.
 Nuances differentiate good writing from great writing.
 When you understand literary devices and how they strengthen a piece of writing, you can use them to improve your writing.

 - Read.
 I feel like a broken record every time I explain that to write well, one must read.
 However, it’s a simple truth that bears repeating.
 There are no exceptions to this one.
 A writer does two things above all else: reads and writes.

 - Invest in your writing.
 Buy some books on style and grammar.
 Get a special notebook or a fancy pen.
-Pick up some writing software (I recommend Scrivener).
-Start building a library.
-Spring for a writing class or a professional editor.
+Pick up some writing software (I recommend Scrivener and Microsoft Word).
+Start building a library of tools and resources.

 - Participate in your industry.
 True professionals know their industries.
 As a writer, you should understand the difference between legacy publishing and self-publishing, know what role an agent plays, and what publishing houses do (and don’t do) for their authors.

 - Get your tools and resources in order.
 How would a carpenter build without a hammer?
 Writers don’t need a lot of tools, but they definitely need something to write with, whether it’s a fancy computer or a cheap pad of paper and a disposable pen.
-Make sure you have any necessary resources on hand too, like style guides, dictionaries, thesauri, and encyclopedia (most of these resources are available for free online).
+Make sure you have any necessary resources on hand too, like style guides, dictionaries, thesauri, and encyclopedias (most of these resources are available for free online).